 Writing this eight-part post for the last several months has helped me to embrace and reflect on many wonderful things about God.
 He is The Giver (part 2), The Healer (part 3), The Protector (part 4), The Truth (part 5), The Helper (part 6), The Revealer (part 7) and The Finisher.

-God whenever I remember you…
+I thank my God whenever I remember you…

 being confident of this very thing,